owl-10/Bench2Drive-Leaderboard/README.md

 The results are from Bench2Drive version 0.0.3 and self-reported, copied from the respective publications.
 Methods are sorted by Driving Score (DS).
 At the bottom of the table, separated by a line, are privileged methods that use ground truth perception as input.
+This leaderboard compares the final performance of entire methods, including data acquisition methods, not just architectures.
+Methods vary among many axes: driving dataset used, pre-training strategy, training compute, inference compute, number of parameters, IL/RL, etc.
+In particular, many (4/5) of the current top-performing methods use the [PDM-Lite dataset](https://github.com/autonomousvision/carla_garage).

 To add a new method please open a pull request.
 For fixing errors please open a GitHub issue.